Prime Numbers – Definition with Examples

 Prime numbers have several recognizable properties.
 Let’s examine them in detail.

-A prime numbers chart, or Eratosthenes chart, is a numerical table that records all prime numbers and prime factors.
+A prime numbers chart, or Eratosthenes chart, is a numerical prime number table that records all prime numbers and prime factors.

 The prime numbers chart gives you a quick reference for identifying specific numbers.
 It can also teach concepts related to prime numbers, such as factorization and divisibility.
 It even helps with pattern recognition, as when students define a prime number, they can visualize patterns and sequences, leading to further exploration and discovery.